[Looking for Charlie's main web site?]

 </cfif>

-So what's actually doing the upload?
-I would assume the web server.
-Why is it going into a CF (or BD) temp directory?
-I assume it's because the web server adapter causes the web server to tell it to do so.
+Why is it going into a CF temp directory?
+I assume it's because the web server connector causes the web server to tell CF to do so.
 It might be useful to try to do an upload to a plain HTM extension file, but you need a means to cause the page to pause to see if the file was uploaded (to an OS-specific temp directory, I'd guess).
-I tried uploading large files and just couldn't see them being uploaded to the temp directory without doing the pause.
+(FWIW, I tried uploading large files to the CF page and just couldn't see them being uploaded to the temp directory without doing the pause.)

 Hope this helps someone.